Recent Trip Reports

-Here is a sample of trip reports reflecting the types of adventures we have.
-Our most recent trip reports appear in our monthly magazine.
+Here are more samples of trip reports reflecting the types of adventures we have.

 Te Aroha is a great destination for a weekend away and it proved a popular idea with 16 signing up, tempted by the prospect of soaking in hot pools after a day in the bush.
 We had sole use of the little YHA hostel at Te Aroha, with the overflow staying at a nearby motel and motor camp.
 No car shuttle is required when staying at the YHA for the Mt Te Aroha circuit walk as it can be started and completed right from the hostel.
 However, within only a metres from the hostel we had managed to get ourselves geographically challenged among the maze of mountain bike tracks.
 With the lead almost caught up with the tail on a circular track, we could have walked in circles all day!
 The 952m climb to the top of Mt Te Aroha is a challenge, but not a difficult climb, but an extra serving of porridge certainly helped.
 For over 200 days a year the top is shrouded with fog – and today was one of those days.
 So despite our efforts no view was possible until we descended on the Tui Domain Track where sweeping views out over the Hauraki Plains can be had.
 The scars on the landscape from previous mining in the area is a reminder of why we do not want mining in our national parks.
 Back in town, we relished in the pleasure of soaking in the hot pools at Te Aroha Domain before dinner at the Te Aroha Club.
 There was still energy for a spot of dancing to the music from a rather dodgy duke box, but Wendy seemed to know exactly where to thump the side to get the next song to play (signed of a misspent youth).
 A leisurely start on Sunday was enjoyed before a few hours exploring the Wairongomai Valley and climbing the formidable “Butlers Incline” I am unsure of why it is called an incline as it is more like a flippin ladder.
 Very steep but all made it to the top including Brian Kettle.
 Let’s hope his heart surgeon doesn’t read our magazine – I doubt that is considered “light duties”.
 On our return some stopped to visit the quirky Ngatea Water Gardens and Arthur’s Canny Museum.
 The owners sense of humour is displayed everywhere.
 I do recommend one follows the instructions of the door bell that says “do not press” be obeyed or you could end up with a nasty surprise (as I did).
 The canny museum has over 11,000 beer, soft drink and unusual cans from all over the world on display in a purpose built room.
 Former club member and ex president Sue Berry joined us from her Tauranga base.
 It was great to catch up with her as she is always great company.[/learn_more]